exait-workshop/exait-workshop.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The workshop will be held on July 19th, at Meeting Room 205-207.
+The workshop will be held on July 19th, at West Meeting Room 205-207.